Electrobaryonic axion: hair of neutron stars: Axion hair of neutron stars

-For the static or quasi-static solutions, the results are similar to the flat-spacetime case.
+The results of the static or quasi-static solutions are similar to the flat-spacetime case.
 Defining the ``Schwarzschild radius" for the neutron star $r_{\rm S} \equiv 2 G_N M$ with $G_N$ as the Newton constant and $M$ as the neutron star mass, the profiles of the static solutions of $R_{10}$ are shown in the right panel of Fig.~\ref{fig:examplespherical}.
 One can see that the curved spacetime does not change the static profiles significantly.

-Similar to the one-dimensional case, the time-dependent source could generate a resonance effect to enhance the axion hair around the neutron star.
+Like the one-dimensional case, the time-dependent source could generate a resonance effect to enhance the axion hair around the neutron star.
 The resonance effects happen when the rotating frequency, $\Omega$, matches the bound state energy levels.
 For the toy infinite square well in Appendix~\ref{app:infinite}, the axion bound state energy levels are simply $E_n \equiv \sqrt{m_a^2 + n^2\pi^2/(4 L^2)}$ with $2L$ as the potential well length.
 The resonance enhancement factor is $1/\epsilon$ with $\epsilon \equiv (\Omega - E_{n_R})/\Omega$ when $\Omega$ is close to one of bound state energy $E_{n_{\rm R}}$.

-For the axion field in the curved spacetime, one can also calculate its relativistic bound state energy levels.
+One can also calculate its relativistic bound state energy levels for the axion field in the curved spacetime.
 We define the following ``Hamiltonian-square" operator \beqa \widehat{H^2} \equiv g_{tt}\,|g|^{-1/2}\, \partial_r \left( |g|^{1/2}\,g_{rr}^{-1}\, \partial_r \right) + g_{tt}\,\left(\frac{2}{r^2} + m_a^2 \right) ~. \eeqa The bound state energy levels are $\widehat{H^2} \widetilde{R}_{1\mp1}(r) = E^2 \widetilde{R}_{1\mp1}(r)$ with Dirichlet boundary conditions $\widetilde{R}_{1\mp1}(r=0)=\widetilde{R}_{1\mp1}(r=+\infty)$.
 In Fig.~\ref{fig:eigenvalues}, we numerically solve the eigenvalue problem and obtain the first five bound state energies for different axion masses, where the neutron star mass and radius relation is fixed to have $r_{\rm S} /R = 0.5$.
 Note that in the light axion mass limit with $m_a R \ll 1$, the de Broglie wavelength of the axion is much larger than the neutron star radius.
 Based on the ``gravitational atom" or hydrogen-like picture, the analytic formula

 with $i=1,2,\cdots$, agrees with the numerical answers in Fig.~\ref{fig:eigenvalues} (see also Ref.~\cite{Day:2019bbh}).
 In the heavy axion mass limit with $m_a R \gg 1$, the axion wavefunction is very localized around the center of the neutron star such that only a small fraction of the total neutron star mass provides the gravitational potential on the axion field.
 The ground state energy reaches a $m_a$-independent constant ratio: $(m_a^2 - E_1^2)/m_a^2 = c_1$.
 The excited states have a simple scaling $E_i^2 - E_1^2 = c_2\,i\,m_a/r_{\rm S}$ with $i=2,3\cdots$.
 Here, both constants $c_1$ and $c_2$ depend on $r_{\rm S}/R$.
 The behaviors of various bound state energy levels can be found in Fig.~\ref{fig:eigenvalues}.